 1873(15th of Iyar, 5633): Forty-three year old Emanuel Oscar Menahem Deutsch, the Orientalist trained by his uncle David Deutsch who promoted Semitic studies while working at the British Museum passed away today at Alexandria, Egytp.

 1875: In Philadelphia, The Young Men's Hebrew Association was organized today with Mayer Sulzberger as president.
 This new organization replaced a predecessor, The Hebrew Association.
 The object of the association is "to promote a higher culture among young men".
 The organization would grow to over 1,000 members, under the presidency of Adolph Eichholz.

 1877: According to a column published today titled "Russian Interior" a revolt has broken out in the Crimea and the "Jews of Jassy have been warned that if they continue prayers in their synagogues for the success of the Turks they will be severely punished."

-1878: An article published today entitled “Works of the Rabbis: The Talmud and other Jewish Books; A Supposed Dangerous Work and What Was Done to Suppress It – The Great Change it Wrought by Time - How The Talmud Originated and of What It Consists – The Ten Targums or Interpretations of Scripture – The Principal Commentaries on the Bible – The Masora and Cabala” provides a comparative lengthy and detailed history of Jewish writings and the various attempts to suppress or destroy them.
+1878: “Works of the Rabbis: The Talmud and other Jewish Books; A Supposed Dangerous Work and What Was Done to Suppress It – The Great Change it Wrought by Time - How The Talmud Originated and of What It Consists – The Ten Targums or Interpretations of Scripture – The Principal Commentaries on the Bible – The Masora and Cabala” published today provides a comparative lengthy and detailed history of Jewish writings and the various attempts to suppress or destroy them.

 1884: France expanded its colonial empire in North Africa by forcing Tunisia to become a French protectorate.
 The Jewish community of Tunisia dated back to Biblical times and by the middle of the 18th century, they made up about one sixth of the population and had access to 27 synagogues.
 (Jewish Virtual Library)